There is so much to consider when it comes to taking care of your home.

 - constantly accruing bills simply to keep your house comfortably warm.

-A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating system, it’s most likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heater, then it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little higher than they were last year?
+Are your energy are a little higher than you remember them being?
 That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in determining if your heating unit is giving up.
 Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age